shreyasdesai88/Soft-Skill-Reflcetion-Journal1/README.md

 # 📔 Soft Skills Reflection Application

-A web application that helps users track and improve their soft skills through daily and weekly journal entries, goal setting, and progress analytics to analyze their growth and self tracking
+A web application that helps users track and improve their soft skills through daily and weekly journal entries, goal setting, and progress analytics to analyze their growth and self tracking their habits

 ## Features